Mohammed-Mahim/Online-food-website-client/README.md

 ##	You can create an account via Gmail or using your email.

-##	You can take mental health  service by login to this website.
+##	You can order food from this website if you want

-•	You can treat various type of therapy .
+##	You can treat various type of Food .

-•	give feedback to our facebook page -mentalhealth.facebook.com
+##	give feedback to our facebook page -onlineFoodDelivery.facebook.com

 # Getting Started with Create React App